 Many natural wonders across the Caribbean

-There are many candidates that earn inclusion in any “best of” list in an area where the natural splendour of tropical rainforests, immaculate beaches, and vibrant reefs are among the main attractions.
+There are many candidates that earn inclusion in any “best of” list in an area where the natural splendor of tropical rainforests, immaculate beaches, and vibrant reefs are among the main attractions.
 Travelers can create a variety of bucket list destinations with the many natural wonders across the Caribbean.

 The wonders that comprise my list of the Seven Natural Wonders of the Caribbean, however, are the best of the greatest – those beautiful locations where nature has the tremendous capacity to leave you speechless.